neobundy/cwkRaisingAIProtocol/protocol-public/family-members/pippa/pippa-x-post-rules.md

-# Social Media Posting Guidelines
+# [DEPRECATED] Social Media Posting Guidelines

+> **IMPORTANT: THIS FILE IS DEPRECATED**
+>
+> This file has been replaced by [`rules/rules-x-post.md`](../../../rules/rules-x-post.md), which contains the current social media posting guidelines.
+Please refer to that file for up-to-date instructions.

+---

 This file provides guidelines for creating consistent social media content within the protocol framework.
 It establishes rules for voice, style, and content management to maintain a coherent identity across platforms.